mercurymedia/elm-ag-grid/ELM_CHANGELOG.md

 # Elm Changelog

+## [33.0.0]

+- Added `decimalPlaces` parameter to `CurrencyRenderer`.
+This does not change the value formatter, but allows for editing with more precision.

 ## [32.1.0]

 - Added `onCellCopy` event handler to allow formatting cell values ​​before adding them to the clipboard.